EMERGING MARKETS-Chilean, Mexican FX lead Latam losses as Treasury yields rise

 April 29 (Reuters) - Latin American currencies fell on Thursday as a jump in U.S. Treasury yields and a stronger dollar outweighed strength in commodity prices, while regional stocks hovered around three-month highs.

-This in turn pressured high-risk high-yield currencies in emerging markets, as the difference in yields between risky and risk-free debt narrowed.

-“It is a little bit of a surprise what we have seen this morning as there doesn’t seem to be a clear rational driving the currency movements and it seems like the market are cutting straws a little bit," said Christian Lawrence, senior market strategist at Rabobank.
+"There doesn't seem to be a clear rational driving the currency movements and it seems like the markets are cutting straws a little bit," said Christian Lawrence, senior market strategist at Rabobank.

 Brazil's real BRBY was flat after jumping to its highest point since mid-February in the previous session.

-Colombia's peso CLP= fell 0.3% despite strong oil prices.
-A Reuters poll showed the country's consumer prices are set to go up in April on food and public utility price pressures and despite ongoing effects from the coronavirus pandemic.

-Other Latin American currencies including the Argentine peso ARS= and Peruvian sol PEN= edged lower.
+Colombia's peso CLP= fell 0.5% as thousands of Colombians took to the streets to protest against a controversial tax reform proposal.

-Latam stocks were muted in early trade, with the MSCI's index of regional stocks .MILA00000PUS trading flat around three-month highs.
+Latam stocks were muted, with the MSCI's index of regional stocks .MILA00000PUS trading flat around three-month highs.

+Mexico's bourse .MXX surged 0.8%, pushed up by heavyweight cement maker Cemex CEMEXCPO.MX after it reported a more than 15-fold jump in first-quarter profit.

+Shares of Brazilian retailer B2W BTOW3.SA rose 6.3%, while those of its peer Lojas Americanas SA LAME4.SA fell 5.3% after they announced a deal under which Lojas will transfer its assets to B2W.

 Key Latin American stock indexes and currencies: